breatheco-de/spoofing-and-DoS-lab/README.md

-# Spoofing and DDoS practice on web site
+# Spoofing and DDoS on web site

 This practice will allow you to better understand spoofing and DDoS techniques, as well as their effects in a web environment.